aflr/42-Cursus/libft/README.md

 	size = 0; // counter variable
 	// while node 'lst' exists (!= NULL), add to counter
-	// (... && ++size) never affects the condition, and only happens if lst is not NULL while (lst && ++size)		// this saves lines by using short-circuit evaluation. lst = lst->next;	// then go to next node return (size);
+	// (... && ++size) never affects the condition, and only happens if lst is not NULL while (lst && ++size)		// this trick saves lines by using short-circuit evaluation. lst = lst->next;	// then go to next node return (size);
 }